All information about the Citi Prestige® Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Who should skip?
 This card won’t make much sense for infrequent travelers or those who are loyal to another hotel brand.

-Read our Marriott Bonvoy Brilliant American Express Card review.
+Read our Marriott Bonvoy Brilliant American Express Card review or jump back to this card’s offer details.

-Marriott Bonvoy Bold™ Credit Card: Best no annual fee card for Marriott loyalists
+Marriott Bonvoy Bold® Credit Card: Best no annual fee card for Marriott loyalists

 Why we picked it: Marriott loyalists can rack up Bonvoy points via a generous welcome offer and decent base rewards rate without having to pay the pricey annual fees associated with the hotel chain’s other co-branded credit cards.

-Pros: You earn 30,000 points after spending $1,000 in your first three months, which we estimate to be worth around $240 in Marriott stays.
+Pros: For a limited time, you’ll earn 60,000 Bonus Points after you spend $2,000 on purchases in the first 3 months from account opening, which we estimate to be worth around $480 in Marriott stays.
 As base rewards, you earn 3X points at participating Marriott Bonvoy hotels, 2X points on travel and 1X points on other purchases.

 Cons: Marriott points are a bit inflated at 0.8 cents each† and redemption options outside of room awards generally have poor value.
 Depending on how often you travel, you might be better served by one of the premier Marriott Bonvoy credit cards.
 (Learn how to determine what Marriott card is right for you.)